Table of Contents

-- Sprinkle a few drops of water on the counter.
+- Sprinkle a few drops of water, up to a 1/4 cup, on the counter.

 - Check to see whether the stone darkens and absorbs the water.
-If it absorbs the water in four minutes or less, the stone needs to be resealed.
+If it absorbs the water and leaves a dark spot, the stone needs to be resealed.

-Since it takes just a few minutes and no special materials, this is an easy test to do every few months.
+Since it takes just a few minutes and no special materials to complete a water test, this is an easy test to do every few months.